Download a Handout on the EPA Review of Formaldehyde

 The results of this study were published in the peer-reviewed scientific Journal of Occupational and Environmental Hygiene, lending weight and credibility to our findings, which present a stark contrast to existing scientific data.

-We found that the level of exposure to formaldehyde for funeral directors and embalmers during an active embalming is less than current permissible eight-hour and short-term exposure limits.
+We found that the level of exposure to formaldehyde for funeral directors and embalmers during is less than current Occupational Safety and Health Administration permissible eight-hour and short-term exposure limits.

-NFDA’s data shows that trained funeral service professionals can effectively manage their exposure to formaldehyde to well-below currently acceptable levels.
+NFDA’s data shows that trained funeral service professionals can effectively manage their exposure to formaldehyde to well-below current occupational limits – information that has been shared with the EPA in both oral and written testimony.

 If Congress decides to do oversight hearings on the EPA, NFDA is willing to share more information about the impact of the agency’s activities on small businesses, like funeral homes.